rafal-tarnow/Bonsai/README.md

 ## Overview

 Maia Shell is a lightweight, modular graphical shell for Linux, built with C++ and QML.
-It features a unique split architecture, separating the backend from the frontend.
+It features a unique split architecture, inspired by web technologies, separating the backend from the frontend.
 With Maia Shell, you can seamlessly switch between different frontend designs, such as Windows XP-inspired or GNOME-like layouts, all connected to a single, robust backend.

 ## Maia Shell in action